 The time clock consists of a 7 day clock and storage for 32 programs.
-The clock is powered by its own battery and therefore does not loose time when the GDO10-V1 is turned off.
-Each time clock program defines; the time of the day and the days of the week it is to run and the output function to be executed.
+The clock is powered by its own battery and therefore does not lose time when the GDO-10v2 is turned off.
+Each time clock program defines the time of the day and the days of the week it is to run and the output function to be executed.
 Any combination of the days of the week can be selected.

-Step 13 Time Clock Settings
+Step 13 - Time Clock Settings

-The Time clock settings are accessed by selecting the Time clock menu (MENU 8).
-Press SET (Fig. 49) to enter the menu and then PREV or NEXT to navigate through the options.
+The Time Clock settings are accessed by selecting the Time Clock menu (MENU 7).
+Press SET (Fig. 50) to enter the menu and then PREV or NEXT to navigate through the options.

-Menu 8.1 Set Time/date
+Menu 7.1 Set Time/date

-This is where the current time, date and day are displayed and set (Fig. 50).
+This is where the current time, date and day are displayed and set (Fig. 51).

-NOTE: the time is in a 24 hour format and the Day of the week is not automatically set with the date.
+NOTE: The time is in a 24 hour format and the Day of the week is not automatically set with the date.
 To change the settings simply press UP or DOWN to display the cursor and then move to the field to be changed using the NEXT / PREV buttons.
-Then press OPEN/CLOSE to change the setting and then press the SET or STOP buttons to save.
+Then press OPEN/CLOSE to change the setting and then the SET or STOP buttons to save.